 (This Package covers the Bridal preparation, Full Ceremony, Bride & Groom shots,

 family shots, reception, first dance, speeches, cake cutting)

 Wedding Boudoir shoot available with this package contact me for more details

-Includes a choice of four album to choose from either 1x A4 or A3 Hardback album up to 26 pages 1x Leather bound laser etched 24 page lay flat album or 1x Luxury 16×12 album 20 page with wooden case and metal latches with a choice of colours black, white, cream, brown and Cd
+Included in this offer a choice of four album to choose from either 1x A4 or A3 Hardback album up to 26 pages 1x Leatherette 24 page lay flat album or 1x Luxury 16×12 album 20 page with wooden case and metal latches with a choice of colours black, white, cream, brown and Cd

 (This Package covers the Bridal preparation in details ( Details include high-resolution bride close up fine make up details) Full Ceremony, Bride & Groom shots, family & Group shots, reception, first dance, speeches, cake cutting)